-Press the OK button to start the beamformer computation.
+10. Press the OK button to start the beamformer computation.
 The Source Analysis module opens.

-11. Click the arrow in the center of the display to open a popup menu.
+display to open a popup menu.

 Then select Settings.
 The dialog box for defining beamformer settings opens.
 Select Multiple-source beamformer and Vector (LCMV) options, and check the boxes for Use common weights and Use noise normalized weights.
 Then, click the Go button.
 The results change.

-12. In the Global field power display at the top center of the screen, doubleclick into the plot to set a cursor.
+12. In the Global field power display at the top center of the screen, double-click into the plot to set a cursor.
 Then move the cursor around using the cursor keys on the keyboard.
 You can see that the beamformer image is now updated with the cursor latency.
 Check the beamformer image at 122.50 ms and 160 ms.